QuickBooks Blog

 QuickBooks Payments

 QuickBooks Payments is one of the most dynamic online payment methods for small businesses.
-It’s capable of streamlining a variety of accounting processes to save you time.
+It streamlines various accounting processes to save you time.
 You can access QuickBooks Payments by signing up for QuickBooks Money or QuickBooks Online.

 Who is it for?

-QuickBooks Payments offers a solution for small businesses in every industry, including online and brick-and-mortar retailers.
+QuickBooks Payments is ideal for small businesses across industries, including online retailers, service providers, and brick-and-mortar stores.

 What types of payments does it accept?

-QuickBooks Payments allows you to accept payments from customers via PayPal, Venmo, Apple PayⓇ, credit, debit or ACH bank transfer.
+QuickBooks Payments allows you to accept customer payments via PayPal, Venmo, Apple PayⓇ, credit, debit, or ACH bank transfer.
 And you can choose how customers pay.
 For example, if you’d like to receive a bank transfer for an invoice of $500, simply turn off the card option.

 With QuickBooks Online and QuickBooks Payments, you can also accept in-person payments using a card reader.